Join us to mark the Departure and Expulsion of Jews from the Arab Countries and Iran.

 By 1970, just 3,000 Jews remained in Iraq from a community of 150,000; today there are only three.
 We will hear testimonies from those who became hostages to a regime of terror under Saddam Hussein and witnessed the Baghdad hangings of nine innocent Jews in January 1969.
 But we will also hear stories of hope and adventure: how 2,000 Jews escaped from Iraq in a daring smuggling operation - until it became possible to leave the country legally in 1972.

 Harif (www.
 Harif.org) is a volunteer-run, UK charity founded in 2005 to raise awareness of the history and culture of MENA Jews.
 It has arranged and participated in hundreds of events, nationally and internationally, and its online programme of ‘Lockdown Lectures’ attracts a global audience.
-This year will be the eighth that Harif has marked the Exodus of Jewish Refugees from Arab Countries and Iran.
+This year will be the ninth that Harif has marked the Exodus of Jewish Refugees from Arab Countries and Iran.

 Sephardi Voices UK